-You Can Give Young Artists the Opportunity to Flourish
+You Gave Young Artists the Opportunity to Flourish

 Interlochen students discover, often for the first time in their lives, a community of like-minded individuals who match their artistic passion.
 They meet teachers who unlock their potential to create at the highest level.
 They experience opportunities not available in their hometowns.
 They arrive on campus with dreams, and they leave with the ability to achieve them.
-CREATE AMAZING people and inspire the next generation of artists and creative leaders.
+Thank you for creating amazing people and inspiring the next generation of artists and creative leaders.

 Young was born in China, but spent most of her formative years living in the United States.
 More